Our Plan for Reopening

 Frequently Asked Questions

 CrossPoint Kids meet in-person on campus at 9 & 10:45 am.
 Please RSVP here.

 CrossPoint Students meet in-person on campus on Wednesday nights, and Middle School meets on Sunday mornings.
 More info here.

 In consideration of others, we strongly recommend wearing a mask when physical distancing isn’t possible, especially indoors.
 Children meeting in their classrooms will need to wear a mask, because of the closer proximity and smaller spaces.

 If you are medically unable to wear a tight-fitting mask, please consider an alternative, looser-fitting face covering.

-The services will be touchless, so we won’t be handing out programs, or handshakes, or offering plates.
+The services are touchless, so we won’t be handing out programs, or handshakes, or offering plates.
 On Sundays when we take communion, we’ll provide the elements ahead of time in self-contained packages.

-We have increased our already thorough cleaning schedule, and a team will sanitize both venues before each service.
+We have increased our already thorough cleaning schedule, and a team will sanitize rooms before each service.